muan/github-dashboard/README.md

 # Activity filter for GitHub

-A Chrome extension for filtering the activity feed on github.com dashboard.
+A web extension for filtering the activity feed on github.com dashboard.

 The Safari version can be found at https://github.com/muan/github-dashboard.safariextension.